-- 1. Frequently asked questions: in this space there are questions and answers relevant to the formulation, development, and implementation of the PCEM, as well as to the contextualisation of actors around the Circular Economy Credits.
-Questions and answers are constantly updated. - 2.
-Contact: in this space, the different actors of the voluntary market of circularity of materials can bring their doubts, questions, or specific comments, not referring to specific PCEM, through the means of communication referenced there.
+1. Frequently asked questions: in this space there are questions and answers relevant to the formulation, development, and implementation of the projects, as well as to the contextualisation of actors around the Circular Credits.
+Questions and answers are constantly updated.

+2. Contact: in this space, the different actors of the voluntary market of circularity of materials can bring their doubts, questions, or specific comments, not referring to specific projects, through the means of communication referenced there.

-6.13 Legal and documentary management
+6.14 Legal and documentary management

-PCEMs must retain all documentation and records generated to demonstrate that the project activity has been implemented as designed.
+Projects must retain all documentation and records generated to demonstrate that the project activity has been implemented as designed.
 Any deviation of the implementation from the design must be solidly justified.
-Therefore, the PCEM must have documentation that demonstrates its compliance with the requirements of this document.
-This documentation must be consistent with the validation and verification needs of the VPCE, considering the guidelines of ISO 14033:2019 which calls for:
+Therefore, the project must have documentation that demonstrates its compliance with the requirements of this document.
+This documentation must be consistent with the validation and verification needs of the programme, considering the guidelines of ISO 14033:2019 which calls for:

-- Establish and maintain a comprehensive reporting system. - Conduct regular internal audits and technical reviews. - Adequate training for project team members. - Conduct periodic verifications to detect technical errors. - Conduct uncertainty assessments.
+- Establish and maintain a comprehensive reporting system. - Conduct regular internal audits and technical reviews.

+- Adequate training for project team members. - Conduct periodic verifications to detect technical errors. - Conduct uncertainty assessments.

-The holder of the PCEM must have documentation demonstrating compliance of the project with this protocol.
+The holder of the project must have documentation demonstrating compliance of the project with this protocol.
 This documentation must be consistent with the validation, verification, and certification processes.
 The EcoRegistry platform supports all information from the entire project cycle generated by those responsible for each stage of the project.

-6.13.1 Management of legal requirements
+6.14.1 Management of legal requirements

-The PCEM must list, describe, and justify compliance with governing laws, statutes, and regulatory frameworks (local, regional, and national) that apply to the project activity, including applicable environmental requirements and the registration of specific PCEM actions in the national registration system, where applicable.
+The project must list, describe, and justify compliance with governing laws, statutes, and regulatory frameworks (local, regional, and national) that apply to the project activity, including applicable environmental requirements and the registration of specific project actions in the national registration system, where applicable.

-In addition, the PCEM holder must sign a declaration that its programme or project has not been registered for Circular Economy Credits under any standard or certification programme, nor for the reduction (reject, rethink, and reduce) or recirculation (reuse/repurpose, repair, restore, remanufacture, recover, and recycling) of materials required by a particular legal or regulatory framework and that, if registered by Cercarbono, it will not seek partial or full registration of the PCEM under any other standard or programme.
+In addition, the project holder must accept on the EcoRegistry platform the declaration that their project has not been registered for Circular Credits under any standard or certification programme, nor for the reduction (reject, rethink, and reduce) or recirculation (reuse, repair, refurbish, remanufacture, repurpose, and recycling) of materials required by a particular legal or regulatory framework and that, if registered by the programme, it will not seek partial or full registration of the project under any other standard or programme.

-6.13.2 Data quality management
+6.14.2 Data quality management

-The PCEM must establish and apply data and information quality and management procedures, including information relevant to the baseline and project scenarios, as stipulated in the selected methodology.
+The project must establish and apply data and information quality and management procedures, including information relevant to the baseline and project scenarios, as stipulated in the selected methodology.